bakhti31/game-automation/README.md

-python libraries need
+python libraries needed

 uiautomator2

+#install:

+python -m pip install uiautomator2

-how i run this code?
+#how to run this code?

-in phone im enabling usb debugging connecting my phone to my laptop by usb then running my code when my phone already open the game
+in your phone enable usb debugging connecting your phone to your pc by usb then run the game and excecute your desired script

+for example

+python bountyhunter.py (you should be on network to use this script)

-u can read this docs to update or adding new feature https://github.com/openatx/uiautomator2
+you can read this docs to update or adding new features https://github.com/openatx/uiautomator2